Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 # LIMIT and OFFSET

-If you want to limit the number of records that you want to have
+If you want to limit the number of records that you want to have we can use the LIMIT